zakkg3/ClusterSecret/README.md

   tls.key: BASE64
 ```

 ClusterSecret operator will make sure all the matching namespaces will have the secret available.
+New namespaces, if they matches the parttern will also have the secret.
-Any change on the secret will be replicated to all the matching namespaces
+Any change on the ClusterSecret will update all related secrets.

+Use it for certificates, registry pulling credentials and so on.

 Inspired in:

  - https://github.com/kubernetes/kubernetes/issues/70147
  - https://github.com/kubernetes/kubernetes/issues/62153

-Use it for certificates, registry pulling credentials and so on.

 # installation